xparadoxical/gddocs/docs/resources/client/gamesave/GS_Value.md

 ## GS_29

-GS_29 indicates whether your currently selected path is completed or not.
+GS_29 is unknown but is related to paths.
 Contary to most GS's, it's a boolean value and not a dictionary.

 | Structure |
 |:----------|